Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 Thus, \eqref{eq:detection-meas-update} is established by combining the above two inequalities and, from \eqref{eq:output_sets}, observing that $\rad(\mathcal{Y}_k^i) = \rad(\mathcal{V}_i)$. \end{proof}

-The sufficient condition in Theorem~\ref{thm:attack-detect-meas-update} provides a lower bound for the attack signals that can be identified through a measurement update.
+The sufficient condition in Theorem~\ref{thm:attack-detect-meas-update} provides a class of attack signals that can be identified at the measurement update step of the S3E algorithm.
 If the measurement update set $\hat{\mathcal{Z}}_k^i$ is empty, then it reveals that sensor~$i$ is compromised at time~$k$.
-The implication does not hold in the other direction.

-If the attacker wants to stay stealthy and effective, it is necessary to violate the lower bound \eqref{eq:detection-meas-update} by choosing attack signals of smaller magnitude.
-If \eqref{eq:detection-meas-update} holds, then the attack $a_i(k)$ will be automatically identified and filtered out at the measurement update by yielding $\hat{\mathcal{Z}}_k^i = \emptyset$.
+However, the implication does not hold in the other direction.
+Nonetheless, while \eqref{eq:detection-meas-update} establishes a threshold above which an attack will lead to an empty generalized intersection, it does not guarantee that smaller attacks will be undetected.
+The overapproximations used in the proof of Theorem~\ref{thm:attack-detect-meas-update} can introduce conservatism, meaning that attacks slightly below the threshold might still be detectable.
+In other words, the measurement update $\hat{\mathcal{Z}}_k^i$ could still be empty even if the attacker violates \eqref{eq:detection-meas-update}.
+This can happen if the attack signal is such that $C_i\hat{\mathcal{X}}_{k|k-1}$ and $\mathcal{Y}_k^i$ are inconsistent with each other at time~$k$, resulting in an empty generalized intersection.

-Moreover, notice that the bound \eqref{eq:detection-meas-update} depends on the realization of measurement noise $v_i(k)$, which is unknown to both the attacker and the defender.
-One can lower bound \eqref{eq:detection-meas-update} by using $\rad(\mathcal{V}_i)$ and obtain a deterministic bound, which the attacker can violate to generate stealthy attack signals, as follows
+Notice that the bound \eqref{eq:detection-meas-update} depends on the specific realization of measurement noise $v_i(k)$ at time~$k$, which is unknown to both the attacker and the defender.
+One can further lower bound \eqref{eq:detection-meas-update} and obtain a deterministic bound as follows: